ForestSquirrelDev/DependencyInversion/README.md

 ### Camera management
 Here i've used some sort of **Strategy** design pattern (or at least i hope so).

 We have a base AbstractCamera class that defines: every class derived from it will be a scriptable object and will contain a method to follow player ship.
-AbstractCamera does not have any fields or properties because every type of camera needs (or does not need) a set of it's own settings.
+AbstractCamera does not have any fields or properties because every type of camera needs (or does not need) a set of its own settings.
 All camera types are derived from this abstract class.

 Then there is a MonoBehaviour called CameraController that can contain those cameras and iterate between them in game based on input.